 The comprehensive examination committee consists of the committee chairperson and committee members from the student's field of concentration.
 Students must complete the M5 - Appointment or Change of Master's Comprehensive Examination Committee form.
-The form is complete once the Associate Dean of Graduate Students for the College of Arts and Letters signs off.
 If changes need to be made to the committee, a new form must be completed, and appropriate signatures gathered.